 In My Big Little Break, we ask authors to talk about the first piece they ever had published, how it felt to finally break through, and what they’ve learned since then.
-Michelle Ross, author of the collection There's So Much They Haven't Told You (Moon City Press 2017), winner of the 2016 Moon City Press Fiction Award, shares her answers.
+This week, writer Linnea Hartsuyker, author of the novel The Half Drowned King, shares her answers.

 Interview by Amber Edmondson

 The poems in your collection, Villain Songs, tell the story of a girl’s “dark family secret” with a tone that balances brutality and bluntness.
 How did you arrive at this voice for your narrator?

 The poems that make up my collection, Villain Songs, are often based on memory, observation, witness, and survival of sexual trauma.
 I think at this age, as a woman, having had decades of experience with that kind of subject matter—

 Whether it’s a cat-call, a flasher on a public bus, or a family member sexually preying upon us as children, the poet’s eye can turn to examine such subject matter with just as much brutality.
 There really are no soft or delicate ways to confront childhood sexual abuse, so the poetry was a place where I could be real and raw.
 The truth had it’s say in this body of work, and although there are poems that transform the brokenness and speak the pain into moments of gold, beauty, or light, there is much discussion of the perpetrators, the men, the darkness, and the deleterious effects such abuse has on the human spirit.

 Your collection takes readers on the narrator’s journey to reclamation which comes in stages throughout the last act, including a death, an orphaned doll, and a family gathering.
 What was your priority in resolving your character’s story?
 What did you strive to get most right?